dangvu0502/automation-hiring-challenge/README.md

    Notes:

-   * There are some obstacles with the "bring domains" field.
+   * There are some obstacles with the "buy domains" field.
+The "bring domains" field is easier.
 Work on the other fields first.
    * You should `console.log` the Order ID when the order has been successfully created.
    * You can use the deployment at fly.io or run `composer dev` locally.

 ### Grading

 - [ ] You sucessfully created an order.
-- [ ] You filled in the "bring domains" field.
+- [ ] You filled in the "buy domains" field.
 - [ ] Your code is structured logically and uses modularization (functions, classes, etc.) where appropriate

 ## Task 2: Domain Check (Laravel)